git-ecosystem/git-credential-manager/docs/hostprovider.md

 ## 1. Introduction

-Git Credential Manager Core (GCM Core) is a host and platform agnostic Git credential helper application.
-Support for authenticating to any Git hosting service can be added to GCM Core by creating a custom "host provider" and registering it within the product.
+Git Credential Manager (GCM) is a host and platform agnostic Git credential helper application.
+Support for authenticating to any Git hosting service can be added to GCM by creating a custom "host provider" and registering it within the product.
 Host providers can be submitted via a pull request on GitHub at <https://github.com/microsoft/Git-Credential-Manager-Core>.